wkrettek/mb-cli/README.md

 # mb-cli

-A blazing fast, reliable Modbus TCP and RTU client and server command-line tool built on top of [tokio-modbus](https://github.com/slowtec/tokio-modbus) in Rust.
+A fast and reliable Modbus TCP and RTU client/server command-line tool.
+Built on top of [tokio-modbus](https://github.com/slowtec/tokio-modbus).

 ## Features